Dermot O'Leary's Television and radio work has made him a household name.

 Dermot launched a successful male grooming range with Marks and Spencer in June 2017.
 The collection ‘24.hr’ includes high quality hair and body wash, face creams and fragrances.

-Deemed the world’s smallest physical gameshow, Small Fortune follows teams of friends and family playing miniature games in a bid to win a £150,000 prize.
-The series will broadcast Saturday nights across February, 7pm on ITV.
+Earlier this year, Dermot fronted ITV's Small Fortune.
+Deemed the world’s smallest physical game show, it followed teams of friends and family tackling miniature games in a bid to win a £150,000 prize.